 Nominations are considered by the Committee who then put the successful candidate forward for approval at the Annual General Meeting.
 In recommending the award of the prize the Committee will give primary consideration to the quality of the doctoral student, as judged by the External Examiner and evidenced in the other submitted materials.
 The clarity of the Examiner’s supporting statement is very important and any publication selected should show the student’s independence and be central to the thesis.

-The recipient of the Frith Prize will be awarded £500 and invited to deliver a Lecture at any of the Society’s meetings.
+The recipient of the Frith Prize will be awarded an honorarium of £1000 and will be invited to deliver a Lecture at any of the Society’s meetings.
 Reasonable travelling and subsistence expenses incurred in connection with the delivery of the Lecture will be reimbursed.
 For further details see the Society’s rules 49-53.